 Mozart.
 Concertos No. 21 & 24.
 Seattle Symphony Orchestra.
 CD Reference Recordings RR-68.
 October 10, 1995

 Mozart.
-Concerto No. 21 in C major K. 467: cadenza of the first movement.
+Concerto No. 24 in C minor K. 467, last movement (Allegretto).
 Seattle Symphony Orchestra.
 Gerard Schwarz.
 CD Reference Recordings RR 68